ErikPete814/CIS_5_Assignment_5_Winter_2026/README.md

 Reminder:
 I am not only grading for completion but for understanding as well, if you are unable to explain what your code does, even if you have a working solution, I won't be able to give you full points / assumed you just used AI to comeplete the assignment for you.

+#Author
+- Erik Petersen

+# CIS_5_Assignment_5_Winter_2026

+## Description

+This program uses a `Student` structure and a menu to manage student records.

+The program can:

+* Find the highest grade
+* Find the lowest grade
+* Calculate the average grade
+* Print all student IDs
+* Print all student names

+Youtube Link: